 62 Pages Posted: 8 Oct 2018 Last revised: 21 Sep 2021

-We examine why corporate social responsibility (CSR) practices vary across countries and firms, and evaluate the value implications.
-We propose that the national cultural dimension of individualism is a key determinant of cross-country differences in firm-level CSR practices.
-Moreover, we identify country- and firm-level channels linking individualism, firms’ CSR practices, and firm value.
-Using a sample of 30,399 firm-year observations representing 4,279 firms from 49 countries over the 2003–2015 period and applying hierarchical linear modeling, we find that individualism is positively associated with firm-level CSR practices.
-We show that three country-level channels—freedom of the press, protection of equal rights, and income inequality—and three firm-level channels—managerial discretion, board diversity, and corporate transparency—link individualism to CSR.
-We find a positive association between firm-level CSR practices and firm value, with three firm-level channels—cash flows, cash flow variability, and cost of equity—linking CSR to firm value.
+We examine why environmental and social (E/S) performance vary across countries and firms, and evaluate the value implications.
+Using a sample of 33,021 firm-year observations representing 4,587 firms from 43 countries over the 2003–2015 period and applying hierarchical linear modeling, we find that individualism is positively associated with firm-level E/S performance.
+We show that two country-level channels—freedom of the press and protection of equal rights—and three firm-level channels—managerial discretion, board diversity, and corporate transparency—link individualism to E/S performance.
+We find a positive association between firm-level E/S performance and firm value, with three firm-level channels—cash flows, cash flow variability, and cost of equity—linking E/S performance to firm value.
 This positive association is stronger in more individualistic countries.
-Finally, we find that internationalization weakens the role of national culture; however, it accentuates the positive association between firm-level CSR practices and firm value.
+Finally, we find that internationalization weakens the role of national culture; however, it accentuates the positive association between firm-level E/S performance and firm value.

 JEL Classification: G18; G31; G32